 At the foot of this hill it is intended to create a pond to catch rainwater from the roof areas of the buildings and contribute to the landscaped beauty of the entrance garden space.

 On the northern side, the hostel is separated from the main complex by a long closed wall, which points towards the Banyan Tree in the centre of Auroville.
-On the southern side the main building opens to the park, along which are situated the multi-purpose hall, the amphitheatre and the Sangam Hall (yet to be realized).
+On the southern side the main building opens to the park, along which are situated the multi-purpose hall, the amphitheatre and the Sangam Hall

 The split level arrangement also permits integration of the amphitheatre, which can be accessed from the raised main floor as well as from the ground level.